Candidate Integrity Pledge

 Reject Dark Money

-- Reject all contributions from political action committees (PACs), Super PACs, and any other organization that does not fully disclose its donors.
+1. Reject all contributions from political action committees (PACs) and Super PACs that do not fully disclose their donors.

 Reject Big Money

-- Voluntarily limit all contributions from any individual, corporation, or organization to no more than $3,500 per campaign cycle, or my state’s campaign finance limit—whichever is greater.
+1. Voluntarily limit all contributions from any individual, corporation, or organization to no more than $3,500 per campaign cycle, or to the current state or federal legal limit—whichever is higher.

 Ensure Complete Transparency